flesler/jquery.scrollTo/README.md

 * 'margin' will only be valid, if the target is a selector, a DOM element, or a jQuery Object.

 * The option 'offset' allows to scroll less or more than the actual target by a defined amount of pixels.
-Can be a number(both axes) or { top:x, left:y }.
+Can be a number(both axes), { top:x, left:y } or a function that returns an object with top & left.

 * The option 'over' lets you add or deduct a fraction of the element's height and width from the final position. so over:0.5 will scroll to the middle of the object. can be specified with {top:x, left:y}